Facts at a Glance

 • 1,100+ U.S. patents granted to Scripps Research, among the highest of U.S. academic institutions

-• Medical therapies based on Scripps findings include Humira® for rheumatoid arthritis and other inflammatory conditions, Benlysta® for lupus, Leustatin® for hairy cell leukemia, purification of factor VIII for hemophilia, Vyndaqel® for TTR-FAP, and Surfaxin® for infant respiratory distress syndrome.
+• Medical therapies based on Scripps Research findings include Humira® for rheumatoid arthritis and other inflammatory conditions, Benlysta® for lupus, Leustatin® for hairy cell leukemia, purification of factor VIII for hemophilia, Vyndaqel® for TTR-FAP, and Surfaxin® for infant respiratory distress syndrome.

 According to U.S. News & World Report, Scripps Research’s graduate program ranks nationally as:

-• Second in the specialty of biochemistry
+• 4th in the specialty of biochemistry

-• Sixth in chemistry overall
+• 7th in chemistry overall

-• 10th in the biological sciences overall
+• 9th in the biological sciences overall